-For OCA, we derived an annual discontinuation rate from the REGENERATE trial based on discontinuation at 18 months (11.7%; annual probability of discontinuation = 7.96%).
-For resmetirom, we derived an annual discontinuation rate from the MAESTRO-NASH trial based on discontinuation at 36 weeks (11.9%, annual probability of discontinuation = 16.76%).
+For OCA, we derived an annual discontinuation rate from the REGENERATE trial based on all-cause discontinuation at 18 months (25.0%; annual probability of discontinuation = 17.45%).
+For resmetirom, we derived an annual discontinuation rate from the MAESTRO-NASH trial based on all-cause discontinuation at 36 weeks (11.9%, annual probability of discontinuation = 16.76%).
+We included a scenario analysis in which we used discontinuation rates due to adverse events only as observed in the clinical trials.
+These were 3.6% in 36 weeks for resmetirom and 13.6% in 18 months for OCA.